-So you’ve just gotten back from your week in the South of France (or some other exotic location) and you’re dreading going back to the office?
+So you’ve just gotten back from your week abroad (or even a simple staycation) and you’re dreading going back to the office?
 You’re not alone.
 After being on vacation, heading back to the daily grind may feel like an abrupt slap in the face.

 1. Give Yourself an Extra Day